Old Magazine Articles, Brochures, Antique Post Cards, and Prints

 This hand-colored card is dated 1908, an old one.
 It has a label that has been corrected to read Seal Cove, but no area near Seal Cove looks like this.
 It was actually taken from the rock off Ashburton Head looking toward Eel Brook Beach.
 None of these buildings exists today, as you might know, and all of these cleared areas are now wooded.
 The buildings may have been camps of the Passamaquoddy Indians, who came each summer up to the 1940s to hunt seals and porpoise.

-In this card we are looking across Pettes Cove at Swallowtail Head Light, possibly in the 1920s.
+In this card we are looking across Pettes Cove at Swallowtail Head Light, around 1907.

 The same viewpoint in the 1870's, in this painting by Robert Swain Gifford (1840-1905) called "Pettes Cove."
 This cove now has mostly cottages, but it was an active fishing area in the 19th century even though, as we see here, it is rather exposed to storm waves.